This course is an extended accounting version of the previous half-day offering of “Accounting and Finance for Non-financial Managers”.

 All managers -- private and public sector – can’t function properly without a basic understanding of how to read a financial statement.
 This skill not only helps them understand the financial strength and performance of their own organization but enables them to gain insights into partners, suppliers and other entities with whom they deal.
 It's simply not good enough for decision-makers to have an expert nearby to tell them what they think they need to know about accounting and finance.

-In this workshop participants become familiar with the basic building blocks of financial statements.
+In this course participants become familiar with the basic building blocks of financial statements.
 They practice ratio analysis on public and private sector enterprises and they gain an appreciation for how financial statements can be misleading to users.
 We go beyond terminology and prepare participants for decision-making with the tools they need to be effective.

 Email Reminder Date: